suryakant7/suryakant/README.md

 # suryakant.github.io
-This website tells about me and my career.
+This website tells about me and my Career.
+This website keep on updating as I progress in my Career.